 Oct.
-15 (Detroit) – Commemorating Global Day of the Girl
+12 (Detroit) – Bell Global Justice Celebrates International Day of the Girl

 For additional news, events and inspiring content, be sure to connect with us via social media.